£4.95 – £12.00

 No, milk kefir will ferment any type of dairy.
 We choose to use organic milk with our grains as we believe organic is better.
 However, if you do not believe that to be the case, you are free to use whatever type of milk you wish while making your own kefir.

 You will need to activate your organic milk kefir grains; this is to revive them from the shipping process.
 Place your grains into 250ml of milk and cover your jar.
+Please use 250ml of milk for the activation of the grains whatever size you have purchased from us (er: 5g/10g/15g).
 Leave them for up to 48 hours at room temperature (18 Celsius) until the milk separates.
-This can sometimes happen within 24 hours, and occasionally can take longer that 48 hours.
+This can sometimes happen within 24 hours and occasionally can take longer than 48 hours.
 If the milk does not separate within 48 hours, repeat the process with fresh milk.
 For some reason, the milk can refuse to separate.
-If that is the case, keep changing the every 48 hours.
-Look for indications the milk is starting to thicken, or a crust like layer is forming on the top of the milk, indicating the grains are active.
+If that is the case, keep changing every 48 hours.
+Look for indications the milk is starting to thicken, or a crust-like layer is forming on the top of the milk, indicating the grains are active.

-Once/if separation has occurred, stir the mixture very well, so that no separation is visible.
+Once/if the separation has occurred, stir the mixture very well, so that no separation is visible.
 Strain out the milk kefir grains and discard the milk.
 Often, you will need to stir the milk as it is going through the strainer to help aid it passing through.
 Your grains are now activated.
+Once grains are activated, you can increase the volume of milk to the intended amount.
+For example, if you purchased 15g of milk kefir, increase the milk to 750ml.

 Once activated, it is normal for grains to produce poor quality kefir for the first week or two.
 Often it is very watery or very sour.
 This is normal, the kefir is still fine to consume.
 This happens due to the grains still settling into a new environment and recovering from shipping.
 We urge you to continue with the daily fermentation process listed below.
 In time your grains will produce great kefir (usually within 1-3 weeks).